 The picture I’d held in my mind of my daughter walking down the aisle on her wedding day surrounded by family and friends faded from view.
-A civil ceremony followed by toasts from a few masked guests wasn’t the vision I had for my little girl’s wedding.
+A civil ceremony followed by toasts at a rooftop restaurant with only a few masked guests wasn’t the vision I had for my little girl’s wedding.

-This practical, minimalist mother-of-the-bride secretly began lamenting a fairy tale wedding complete with an orchestra playing Pachelbel’s Canon in D and white doves released the moment my daughter said, “I do.”
+This practical mother-of-the-bride secretly began lamenting a fairy tale wedding complete with an orchestra playing Pachelbel’s Canon in D and white doves released the moment my daughter said, “I do.”

 I don’t know what got into me, but I was a tad difficult – a real MOB.
 I credit the bride’s younger brother for snapping me out of it by offering sage millennial advice like, “It’s not your wedding, Mom.”

 Yesterday my beautiful daughter married the love of her life, a wonderful man whom I adore.
 Their wedding day is over, and it was simply perfect.

 Let me wipe away my tears of joy and share five lessons in simplicity I learned from the experience.

 1. Accept What Is – As much as I wished a pandemic didn’t upend my daughter’s wedding plans, it did.
 The Stoics embrace the idea of Amor Fati, or love of fate.
 Epictetus said, “Do not seek to have events happen as you wish, but wish them to happen as they do happen, and all will be well with you.”